Periodontics Oral Systemic Health

 Periodontal Disease

 The word periodontal means “around the tooth.”
-Periodontal disease affects the gums and the bone that support the teeth.
+Periodontal disease affects the gum tissue and the bone that supports the teeth.
 Plaque is a sticky film of food debris, bacteria, and saliva.
 If plaque is not removed, it turns into calculus (tartar).
 When plaque and calculus are not removed, they begin to destroy the gums and bone.
 Periodontal disease is characterized by red, swollen, and bleeding gums, accompanied by bone loss that supports the teeth.

-Not only is it the number one reason for tooth loss, research suggests that there is a link between periodontitis and other systemic diseases such as stroke, bacterial pneumonia, diabetes, cardiovascular disease, increased risk during pregnancy and even dementia.
+Not only is it the number one reason for tooth loss, research suggests that there is a link between periodontitis and gum disease and other systemic diseases such as stroke, bacterial pneumonia, diabetes, cardiovascular disease, increased risk during pregnancy, and even dementia.

 Researchers are determining if inflammation and bacteria associated with periodontal disease affect these systemic diseases and conditions.
 Smoking also increases the risk of periodontal disease.

-Periodontal disease is usually overlooked in its earliest stages; however, if left untreated it can be painful.
-Good oral hygiene, a balanced diet, and regular dental visits at Dental & TMJ Specialists of Greater DC can help reduce the risk of developing periodontal disease.
+Periodontal disease is usually overlooked in its earliest stages; however, if left untreated, it can be painful.
+Good oral hygiene, a balanced diet, and regular dental visits at Dental & TMJ Specialists of Greater DC can help reduce the risk factors for periodontal disease.

 Signs and Symptoms of Periodontal Disease